 The internal site search analytics gives exactly what your users are looking for.
 It gives their exact query, their intent, whether they found what they looking for, and more insights on their engagement.
 For someone optimizing their website, this is nothing short of a treasure.
 By getting the exact queries and optimizing for them, you not only improve your SEO but also your customers’ experience by making those things easier to find.
 Believe me, this will go a long way in improving your conversions as well.

 Here I’ll go over two ways to get your site search analytics reports:

 - How to set up internal site search reports in Google Analytics

 Setting up Internal Site Search reports in Google Analytics

 Before I get into the details, make sure you have the following set up in your GA account:

 - Exclude internal traffic (filter).
 You wouldn’t believe how many organizations don’t do this.
 This simple filter makes all the difference when it comes to data quality.
 Make sure your website is excluding all internal traffic (step-by-step directions: how to set up internal filters in GA.)

 - Goals, events, and conversions.
-In order to discover user intent, we need to be able to segment reports by conversions.
+To discover user intent, we need to be able to segment reports by conversions.
 Make sure that your website has clearly defined key performance indicators (KPIs) that are represented by goals in GA (step by step directions: how to set up goals in GA.)